 The Cambodian rice noodle soup is not as well known as the Vietnamese cousin Pho, but at least as good.
-Ita has a different set of flavors – lemongrass, ginger and lime adds freshness and the coconut milk a rich and creamy touch.
+It has a different set of flavours – lemongrass, ginger and lime add freshness and the coconut milk adds a rich and creamy touch.
 We made this version with tofu, but feel free to substitute with mushrooms or broccoli.
 Serve with a generous amount of bean sprouts, fresh herbs and lime.

 4 cups / 1 liter vegetable broth

 2 cloves garlic, peeled

 2 inches / 5 cm fresh ginger, peeled